The SSH Terminal¶

 If the remote application does not process any mouse events, then the local terminal processes this mouse events locally.

-To distinguish if the remote application is processing mouse events, look at the cursor shape.
-When a remote program is not processing mouse events then the cursor is a text caret.
+To distinguish if the remote application is processing mouse events, look at the mouse pointer shape.
+When a remote program is not processing mouse events then the mouse pointer is a text caret.

 No mouse processing